 Germany has three main mobile network providers:

-Telekom has won this network test for the last nine consecutive years.
+Telekom has won this network test for the last eleven consecutive years.

 Which German mobile carrier should you choose?